-In this paper, we introduce ROMP, a one-stage network for regressing multiple 3D people in a per-pixel prediction fashion.
+Instead, we introduce ROMP, a one-stage network for regressing multiple 3D people in a per-pixel prediction fashion.
 It directly estimates multiple differentiable maps from the whole image, from which we can easily parse out the 3D meshes of all people.
-Specifically, as shown in Figure~\ref{fig:motivation}(c), ROMP predicts a Body Center heatmap and a Mesh Parameter map, representing the 2D position of the body center and the parameter vectors of the corresponding 3D body mesh, respectively.
-Via a simple parameter sampling process, we can easily extract 3D body mesh parameter vectors of all people from the Mesh Parameter map at the body center locations described by the heatmap.
+Specifically, as shown in Fig.~\ref{fig:motivation}(c), ROMP predicts a Body Center heatmap and a Mesh Parameter map, representing the 2D position of the body center and the parameter vectors of the corresponding 3D body mesh, respectively.
+Via a simple parameter sampling process, we extract 3D body mesh parameter vectors of all people from the Mesh Parameter map at the body center locations described by the heatmap.
 Then we put the sampled mesh parameter vectors into the SMPL body model~\cite{SMPL} to derive multi-person 3D meshes.

-Such a body-center-guided pixel-level representation explicitly points out the target from the background/occlusion, which promotes effective learning from multi-person overlapping cases.
-Additionally, different from the bounding-box-level features learned in a local view, end-to-end learning from the whole image make the model get used to predicting in a holistic view.
-This pure holistic view exactly fits the real-world domain, which guarantees the generalization and robustness of our model in unseen/in-the-wild scenes.
+Following the guidance of body centers during training, the ambiguity of the regression target is greatly alleviated in crowded multi-person scenes.
+Additionally, in contrast to the local, bounding-box-level, features learned by traditional methods, end-to-end learning from the whole image forces the model to learn appropriate features from the holistic scene to predict bodies with occlusion.
+This holistic approach captures the complexity of real-world scenes, enabling the generalization and robustness to complex multi-person cases.

-Moreover, considering that the body center of severe overlapping people may collide at the same 2D position, we further develop the body-center-guided representation into an advanced version, collision-aware representation (CAR).
-The key idea is to construct a repulsion field of body centers, where close body centers are analogous to positive charges that are pushed apart by the mutual repulsion.
-In this way, the body centers of the overlapping people would be more distinguishable.
-Especially in the face of severe overlap, most part of the human body is invisible.
-Mutual repulsion will push the center to the visible body area, making the model tend to sample 3D mesh parameters estimated from the position centered on the visible body parts.
-It improves the robustness under heavy occlusion between people.
+Moreover, since the body centers of severely overlapping people may collide at the same 2D position, we further develop an advanced collision-aware representation (CAR).
+The key idea is to construct a repulsion field of body centers, where close body centers are analogous to positive charges that are pushed apart by mutual repulsion.
+In this way, the body centers of the overlapping people are more distinguishable.
+Especially in the case of severe overlap, most part of the human body is invisible.
+Mutual repulsion will push the center to the visible body area, meaning that the model tends to sample 3D mesh parameters estimated from the position centered on the visible body parts.
+It improves the robustness under heavy person-person occlusion.